-Conducted in partnership with VMRA, Transparent’s 2019 North American PM Report provides an authoritative picture of the state of the vacation rental market in North America.
-With participation from over 300 PMs managing nearly 30K listings, the full report sheds light on the structure and growth of the market, and technology and operating practices utilized by different PMs.
+Conducted in partnership with VMRA, Transparent’s North American property manager report provides an authoritative picture of North American vacation rentals in 2019.
+With over 300 PMs managing nearly 30K listings participating in the vacation rental survey, the full report sheds light on the structure and growth of the market, and technology and operating practices utilized by different PMs.

 Our findings highlighted several themes:

 1. Urban and leisure (e.g. Seaside / Rural / Mountain) markets have very different characteristics, and the urban market has driven industry growth over the past decade.

 The Urban vacation rental market is a much newer proposition than vacation rentals in leisure markets, and in urban markets, PMs have been far more disruptive to incumbent hotels.

 With lower prices, access to far more neighborhoods, and greater value for money, urban vacation rental inventory has grown very quickly and become an attractive substitute for hotels.